 The mistake:

 Many retail traders open futures positions without really understanding the margin requirements behind them.
-But here’s the thing—just because you can open a trade doesn’t mean you can keep it open.
+Here is the key point.
+Just because you can open a trade does not mean you can keep it open.
 If your balance falls below the maintenance margin, your broker will issue a margin call or even liquidate your position automatically.

 How to spot it early:

-• A trade suddenly closes without warning, and you don’t know why.
+- A trade suddenly closes without warning, and you do not know why.

 The solution:

-Before entering a trade, check the initial margin (what you need to open the position) and maintenance margin (the minimum required to keep it open).
-Always leave extra funds in your account to avoid unnecessary liquidations.
+Before entering a trade, checking the initial margin (the amount required to open the position) and maintenance margin (the minimum required to keep it open) is essential.
+Leaving extra funds in the account to absorb drawdowns is standard practice among experienced traders.

 3. Holding onto losing trades for too long